mmesh/docs/docs/platform/administration/support.md

 ## Operations

-You can interact with the mmesh Customer Success Team using the mmesh webUI or the mmesh CLI.
+You can interact with the mmesh Customer Success Team using `mmeshctl` or the mmesh webUI.

 ### WebUI: Support